 The Emergency room (ER) at Banner Ironwood is proud to serve the emergency care needs of residents in the southeast Valley in the Phoenix area.

 We have 28 private treatment rooms and two major treatment rooms to ensure patient privacy.

-Featuring board-certified emergency physicians, specially trained nurses and support staff, our Level 4 trauma certified Emergency room is well-equipped to diagnose and treat an array of illnesses and injuries.
+Our experts include board-certified emergency physicians and specially trained nurses and support staff.
+We are designated a Level 4 Trauma Center and are well-equipped to diagnose and treat an array of illnesses and injuries.
 We deliver exceptional emergency care that yields the best outcomes.